List of state highway spurs in Texas (1–99): Spur 53 (1980)

 The second route numbered Spur 53 was designated in Bexar County on May 21, 1980.
 Spur 53 provided access from I-10 to the southern side of the University of Texas at San Antonio.
 State maintenance began along UTSA Boulevard at a point approximately 200 ft west of the main southern entrance of UTSA at Edward Ximenes Avenue.
-The route travelled east, passing the headquarters of Valero Energy Corporation, before the Spur 53 designation ended at I-10 exit 557.
-UTSA Boulevard continued to the east under local jurisdiction.
+The route travelled east, passing the headquarters of Valero Energy Corporation, before the Spur 53 designation ended at I-10 exit 557, with UTSA Boulevard continuing east under local jurisdiction.

 In early 2015, TxDOT began to increase capacity by doubling the number of lanes in each direction, adding a median, sidewalks, and bicycle lanes.
 On December 18, 2014, Spur 53 was scheduled for removal from the state highway system as part of TxDOT's San Antonio turnback program, which gave 21.8 miles of roads to the city.
 The cancellation did not occur until March 28, 2019.